Anon-Planet/thgtoa/guide.md

 -   Windows will prompt you if you want to be discoverable on this network.
 Click NO.

-**Every time you will power on this VM in the future, you should change its Ethernet Mac Address before each boot.
+**Every time you will power on this VM in the future, you should make sure to change its Ethernet Mac Address before each boot.
 You can do this in Virtualbox > Settings > Network > Advanced > Click the refresh button next to the MAC address.
 You can only do this while the VM is powered off.**

 #### Choose a browser within the VM: